wthe22/batchlib/README.rst

 the powerful one (supports test suite), and quicktest() is the expressive one.
 Both have the same syntax so compatibility is not a problem.

-In this project, unittests are placed inside the script to be tested (not in a seperate file, but could be seperate if you want to).
 For more information, you can read the documentation of unittest().

 TAP Compliance